How to Use and How to Insert the En Dash

 Mistakes happen, conventions change, and not everyone is familiar with industry standards.
 That’s why a good copyeditor is valuable.

-The information below will help you write more clearly and self edit more effectively.
+The information below will help you write more clearly and self-edit more effectively.
 You’ll also be able to recognize good copyediting and understand what a copyeditor does.
 You may even impress others and avoid embarrassment in the future.

-Today, in part 1 of a two part series, we focus on the en dash.
+Today, in part 1 of a two-part series, we focus on the en dash.

 In part 2, we’ll look at the em dash, the 2-em dash, and the 3-em dash.

 This series is for you if you’re wondering how to use en dashes and em dashes in American usage, with the industry-standard Chicago Manual of Style as your style guide.
 CMOS is the industry standard for most nonfiction and history authors, and I recommend it.
-As of this writing, the 17th edition is the latest edition.

-What’s covered in this article
+What’s covered in this article:

 • the en dash and how to use it, when to use an en dash, some en dash guidelines, and how to insert en dashes